Skip to content

 10 min

-Use deepseek_v3 to solve a maths problem step-by-step, then to generate working code from a spec — both with the model's chain-of-thought reasoning visible in the output.
+Use deepseek_v3 to solve a maths problem step-by-step, then generate working code from a spec.
+When you ask for it in the prompt, the model lays out its working before the final answer.

 The Workflow

-deepseek-v3 is optimised for problems that benefit from explicit chain-of-thought — mathematics, logic, structured analysis, code generation.
-The default temperature of 0.1 keeps the model deterministic, which is what you want for reasoning.
-Raise it only when you want creative variation.
+deepseek_v3 favours problems that benefit from explicit step-by-step working: mathematics, logic, structured analysis, code generation.
+The model's default temperature is 0.1, already tuned for deterministic, repeatable proofs; raise it only when you want creative variation.

 Step 1 - Install and Initialise